Talesoft/js-packages/README.md

-@reactlib
+@talesoft
 =========

-A set of packages and utilities for working with React and React Native.
+A collection of JavaScript/TypeScript packages made by Talesoft.